tonethar/IGME-330-Fall-2021/projects/project-1.md

 4) localStorage

+5) Code Validation:
+    - ESLint validation required

-5) Other prohibited (in addition to what was mentioned above):
+6) Other prohibited (in addition to what was mentioned above):
     - *inline event handlers - ex. `<button onclick="doStuff()">Do Stuff!</button>`*